SansGuidon/bookmarks/PRINCIPLES.md

 * [Stuart Sierra](https://twitter.com/stuartsierra/statuses/512009723282206722) - There's always a reason, no matter how strange the bug
 * [Johannes Seitz](https://twitter.com/Ookami86/statuses/515483645663252480) - Software Engineering best practice: Actually understand what you’re doing.
 Unfortunately it’s rarely used in practice.
 * [Stuart Sierra](https://twitter.com/stuartsierra/statuses/516967544167489536) - "Bugs are dependency-transitive"
-* [Stuart Halloway](https://twitter.com/stuarthalloway/statuses/502906568569286657) - the #1 source of software defects is easy presumtion.
+* [Stuart Halloway](https://twitter.com/stuarthalloway/statuses/502906568569286657) - the #1 source of software defects is easy presumption.
 Presume nothing.
 * "The Principle of Least Astonishment: Make a user interface as consistent and as predictable as possible"
 * "Worried that TDD will slow down your programmers?
 Don't.
 They probably need slowing down."
 [J. B. Rainsberger](https://twitter.com/jbrains/statuses/167297606698008576)
 * encourage others when they need it. [relevant reference](https://imgur.com/gallery/ihRohVQ)